k8gb-io/k8gb/docs/index.md

     secretName: app-glsb-tls # Use this Secret to add to the TLS configuration for the new Ingress resource that will be created for the GSLB host
 ```

-On creating this `Glsb` resource, the Oh My GLB controller watching the cluster where this resource is created, will:
+On creating this `Gslb` resource, the Oh My GLB controller watching the cluster where this resource is created, will:

 1. Create a new `Ingress` resource that will allow requests with the GSLB host (`app.cloud.absa.internal`) to be handled by the cluster's Ingress controller
 2. Configure a health check strategy on the underlying `app` Pods.
 The Pods here are the Pods matched by the Service configured by `serviceName`